Media Training + Martial Arts: Secrets to Become A Media Star

 CK: We’re all perfectly imperfect human beings.

 Susan: We are yeah so Suzuki wrote she says you’re perfect as you are and there’s always room for improvement.
 One of the things that happens with all of my clients is they have certain personality, triggers stuck points patterns.
-Programs, beliefs that are holding them baCK no matter what the level is right like millionaires spiritually .
+Programs, beliefs that are holding them back no matter what the level is right like millionaires spiritually .
 The Sufi master we all I mean the Sufi master he was at the UN.
 He’s negotiating peace treaties we all have our issues it doesn’t matter how high a level you are up politically.
 Spiritually, and intellectually.
 So I started getting trained in the one command because I like love speed.
-And I like to have things shift really quiCKly and I wanted a way just like that’s why I did aikido.
+And I like to have things shift really quickly and I wanted a way just like that’s why I did aikido.
 So I could get things more embodied in media training.

 I wanted to be able to move my clients faster forward faster.
 And so they could get what they wanted with media.
 I started training with Sarah Lovejoy in the one command both one-on-one and in a group to get certified.
-So the one command has helped millionaires, billionaires, heads of state and people entrepreneurs like you.
-And me shift their patterns programs beliefs instantly on the spot sometimes it takes longer because they’re layers.
+So the one command has helped millionaires, billionaires, heads of state and people entrepreneurs like you and me shift their patterns programs beliefs instantly on the spot sometimes it takes longer because they’re layers.
 And layers but this is a process that is sort of the missing link to self-help because it’s not outside yourself.
 It’s inside yourself it’s not manifestation which is outside it’s about you tapping into your greater self.
-And the availability of what already is for you so that’s a quiCK explanation of it.
+And the availability of what already is for you so that’s a quick explanation of it.
 And the results are that people go from 10 million to 100 million or from a thousand to 10,000.

 Or talking about that or like when I was working with Asara I’m allergic to gluten.
 And we cleared that right like no naturopath, nobody had there like we can clear you of everything.
 But not gluten working with that yeah and I I’m happy to share more examples of what I’ve done.
 With my clients too because I’m starting to work with my clients on this it’s new to me.
 So I’m not an expert in it yet but I’m happy to share what I know in this.
 So I’ll explain the so the great thing that you need to know is that this is a very simple.
 Process that can shift your beliefs patterns programs in the moment and then you watch what arises.
 So what to work on next are there boots on the ground meaning do you have to then.